FrankHJCuypers/gaai/README.md

    Choose this build type if you want to help improve the quality of *Gaai* and agree that [Firebase](DEVELOPMENT.md#firebase) collects some of your relevant data.
    The *Gaai* developers encourage you to use this build type.
-3. **debug**: Mostly used used during development and debugging with Android studio.
+3. **debug**: Mostly used during development and debugging with Android studio.
    Includes [Firebase](DEVELOPMENT.md#firebase).
    Not relevant for normal users.